liosha2007/plone-groupdocs-comparison-source/README.txt

 ###Plugin installation steps:

-When plugin is available only on GitHub (not released to PyPi) it can be installed with buildout like this:
+When plugin is available only on GitHub (not released to Pypi) it can be installed with buildout like this:

 * Create groupdocs.viewer folder under C:\Plone42\src\ folder
 * Download files from GitHub and copy all the files into created folder.